-A psychosis is a disease with abnormal thought processes including hallucinations, delusions, and sometimes with bizarre behaviors.
+Psychosis is a disease with abnormal thought processes including hallucinations, delusions, and sometimes bizarre behaviors.

 For many years among academia, it was posited that those with religious beliefs must have a higher level of psychosis than the “normal” population.
 People with psychosis were urged not to go to religious revivals and to avoid “religious excitement.”

 Current psychiatric medicine now understands most psychoses are caused by a biochemical imbalance that can be significantly improved with medication.
 In other words, it is a physiologic disorder and not a psychological disorder.

 The effect of religious belief on the suicide rate has been studied through multiple statistical evaluations of surveys.